akankshabolla/Rayaak-Technologies/README.md

 # Rayaak-Technologies
-Hosted a website for Rayaak Technologies using Html, Css and Javascript
+Hosted a website in C-panel for Rayaak Technologies using Html, Css and Javascript